Categories

 Nathalie was also born in Cape Town, South Africa

-No matter where we found ourselves, we were a very happy and exemplary family, even though I was plagued with many financial problems.
+No matter where we found ourselves, we were a very happy and exemplary family, even though I was always plagued with many financial problems.

-6. In Greece
+8. In Greece

 Having completed my studies in the bible college, my wife and I went to Greece.

-With enthusiasm, I was trying to let people see that they had been brainwashed by the Orthodox Church which taught them “truths” that were in opposition to the teachings of the Bible.
+In Athens, I was trying to let people see that they had been brainwashed by the Orthodox Church which taught them “truths” that were in opposition to the teachings of the Bible.

-But then a thought entered and anchored in my mind:
+Then, a thought entered and anchored in my mind:

 Do you put into practice the advice that you give to others?”

-I felt then compelled to put into practice the advice I was giving to others and review all my theology.
+I felt then compelled to put into practice the advice I was giving to others.

 In search of the Truth